CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/pdc-settings/resource-view.md

 To define a view with multiple resources in AppEngine MO360, follow these steps:

-1. Go to AppEngine, then open MO360 to create a new view for multiple resources:
+1. Navigate to AppEngine, then access MO360 to create a new view for multiple resources.

     ![Main View](./media/resource-view/mo360-main-view.webp)